zeek/zeek/doc/broids/index.rst

 		const bruteforce_measurement_interval = 15mins &redef;
 	}

 Now, using the ftp_reply event, we check for error codes from the `500 series <http://en.wikipedia.org/wiki/List_of_FTP_server_return_codes>`_ for the "USER" and "PASS" commands, representing rejected usernames or passwords.
-For this, we can use the `FTP::parse_ftp_reply`__ function to break down the reply code and check if the first digit is a "5" or not.
-If true, we then use the `SumStats`__ framework to keep track of the number of failed attempts.
+For this, we can use the :bro:see:`FTP::parse_ftp_reply_code` function to break down the reply code and check if the first digit is a "5" or not.
+If true, we then use the
+:ref:`Summary Statistics Framework <sumstats-framework>` to keep track of the number of failed attempts.

   .. code:: bro